By Tim O’Meilia

 The Bank of Boynton building, on the south side of Ocean Avenue.
 Photos courtesy of the Boynton Beach City Library Archives

-1915 — Bank of Boynton opens on the south side of Ocean Avenue… Continue
+1915 — Bank of Boynton opens on the south side of Ocean Avenue between the FEC railroad tracks and Federal Highway.
+The first… Continue

 Added by Mary Kate Leming on March 31, 2011 at 3:19pm —